Basis1977/terraform-azure-devops-starter/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-This project can be used as a starter for Azure Pipelines deploying resources on Terraform.
+This project can be used as a starter for Helm Templete Pipelines deploying resources on ETS Cluster.

 ![pipeline jobs](/docs/images/terraform_starter/pipeline_jobs.png)